-The Commission further recognises that changes to cease to pump levels, may result in a shift in extraction to B Class flow ranges.
-Greater extraction of B Class flow may result in impacts to the small and large freshes flow band and ecological outcomes achieved through these flows.
-It is the Commission's view that it is essential to protect critical low flows as defined in this report in the first instance.
-However, the Commission supports monitoring changes to extraction behaviour and essential environmental flows to determine if B (or C) Class flow targets are consequently having an impact on environmental outcomes that needs to be considered in the 2023 Plan remake.
+The Commission further recognises that changes to cease to pump thresholds, may result in a shift in extraction to B Class flow ranges.
+Greater extraction of B Class flow may impact the small and large freshes flow band and environmental outcomes achieved through these flows.
+It is the Commission's view that it is essential to protect critical low flows as enacted through the revised cease to pump thresholds for A Class licences in the first instance.
+However, the Commission supports monitoring changes to extraction behaviour and essential flow requirements to determine if B (or C) Class flow targets are consequently having an impact on environmental outcomes that needs to be considered in the 2023 Plan remake.